-A nursing home in Champaign County, Illinois is being sued over the death of a resident who was left outside in a hot courtyard.
+An Illinois nursing home in Champaign County is being sued over the death of a resident who was left outside in a hot courtyard.
 The 78-year-old resident died last June of hyperthermia.

 The lawsuit alleges that the nursing home’s negligence was the cause of the woman’s avoidable death.
 Security cameras showed that the victim was left outside for three hours in the heat.